AdityaaRavi/AdityaaRavi/README.md

 - 🔭 What do I do?
     - I am planning to return to [PayPal](https://www.paypal.com/) as a Software Engineering Intern this Summer.
-    - I'm currently the President and Executive Director at [SacHacks](https://sachacks.io).
+    - I'm currently the President and CEO at [SacHacks](https://sachacks.io).
     - I am an Undergraduate Research Assistant at the [DECAL Lab](https://decallab.cs.ucdavis.edu/) working on Machine Learning research related to code completion and static analysis warnings.
     - I'm currently the President at [UC Davis Computer Science Tutoring Committee](https://sites.google.com/view/cs-tutoring-ucd/home).